vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/pulmonary/pulmonary-pleural-effusions.md

     This fluid is constantly reabsorbed by lymphatics.
 An imbalance in the system will result in accumulation.

-- Some examples:
+- Examples of dysfunction in homeostasis:

-    - Increased influx: increased filtration from the capillaries from high intravascular hydrostatic pressure (i.e., heart failure, renal failure) or low intravascular oncotic pressure
+    - Increased influx: ↑ filtration from the capillaries from high intravascular hydrostatic pressure (e.g. heart failure, renal failure) or low intravascular oncotic pressure

-    - Other liquid entry into the pleural space through anatomic deficits:
-        CSF, chyle, urine, blood, ascites (the diaphragm is naturally porous)
+    - Other liquid entry into the pleural space through anatomic deficits: CSF, chyle, urine, blood, ascites (the diaphragm is naturally porous)
     - Decreased efflux: obstruction of the parietal pleural stoma (from protein or cellular debris in exudative pleural effusions)

-    - Increased systemic venous pressure (lymphatic system drains into the systemic venous circulation so high venous pressure prevents lymphatics from draining appropriately)
+    - Increased systemic venous pressure: lymphatic system drains into the systemic venous circulation so high venous pressure prevents lymphatics from draining appropriately

+## Presentation

+- May be asymptomatic

+- Chest pain: usually pleuritic via parietal pleural innervation

+- Dyspnea and tachypnea without hypoxia (unless concurrent airspace disease): Dyspnea isthought to be mediated by branches of the phrenic n. that are under pressure from effusion

+- Exam: ↓ breath sounds, ↓ chest wall excursion, ↓ tactile fremitus, dullness to percussion

 ## Evaluation

-- Imaging:
+- CXR: Ideally supine AP, lateral upright and decubitus lateral.
+Fluid accumulates first in subpulmonic space and then in posterior costophrenic recess

+- 50cc: Visible in posterior costophrenic angle on lateral film

+- 200cc: Visible on AP costophrenic angle on AP film

+- 500cc: Obliteration of hemidiaphragm

-    - CXR: lateral decubitus position (if effusion moves with gravity, suggests free flowing)
+- If effusion moves with gravity, suggests free flowing

-    - Ultrasound: assess size, location, loculations
+- POCUS: assess size, location, loculations

-    - CT Chest with contrast (not always indicated; helpful to eval septations)
+- CT with contrast: not always indicated; helpful to evaluate septations

-- Thoracentesis (see Procedures section):

-    - Will it change management?
+- Thoracentesis: see “Procedures section”

+## Interpretation of pleural studies

-    - Pleural LDH, protein, cell count/diff, culture (don’t forget to order serum LDH & protein)
+- Obtain pleural LDH, protein, cell count/diff, gram stain w/ culture, pH.
+Consider pleural cytology, hematocrit, triglyceride, glucose, and amylase.
+Need serum LDH and protein.

-    - Consider: pleural cytology, hematocrit, triglycerides, glucose, amylase

-    - If septated or empyema, consider pulm consult for chest tube

-- Interpretation of pleural studies:

 - Lights criteria: 1 of the following to be considered an exudative effusion

-        - Pleural to serum protein ratio \> 0.5
+    - Pleural to serum protein ratio > 0.5

-        - Pleural to serum LDH ratio \> 0.6
+    - Pleural to serum LDH ratio > 0.6

-        - Pleural LDH \> 2/3 upper limit of normal range of serum LDH
+    - Pleural LDH > 2/3 upper limit of normal range of serum LDH

 - Transudative: CHF exacerbation, hepatic hydrothorax, atelectasis (caused by increased intrapleural negative pressure), hypoalbuminemia, renal failure

 - Exudative: infections (bacterial, TB, fungal), malignant, rheumatologic, PE

+- Hemothorax: pleural hematocrit >50% of blood hematocrit

+- Chylothorax: pleural TG >100mg/dl

+- Concern for esophageal rupture: elevated salivary amylase

 - Other tips:

-    - Protein: \>5 think TB or malignancy, \< 0.5 think urine, CSF,
+    - Protein: >5 think TB or malignancy, < 0.5 think urine, CSF, peritoneal dialysate
-        peritoneal dialysate

-    - Glucose: \< 60 think about malignancy, TB, or rheumatologic, less likely hemothorax or parapneumonic
+    - Glucose: < 60 think about malignancy, TB, or rheumatologic, less likely hemothorax or parapneumonic

-    - Cell count/differential: polys represent an acute process, monocytes represent a chronic process, lymphocytes think about TB or malignancy, eosinophils think about air/blood, TB, malignancy, asbestos, drugs
+    - Cell count/diff: polys represent an acute process, monocytes represent a chronic process, lymphocytes think about TB or malignancy, eosinophils think about air/blood, TB, malignancy, asbestos, drugs
     - Two separate processes may co-occur, and a transudate may mask an exudative effusion; if concerned for this and you have clinical stability, trial diuresis prior to thoracentesis

+## Management
+- Parapneumonic effusion: most common exudative process
+    - Uncomplicated: systemic antibiotic for pneumonia
+    - Complicated (positive culture or gram stain, OR loculated OR pH<7.20 OR glucose less than 60): needs chest tube + MIST2 protocol (intrapleural alteplase 10 mg BID in 30 mL of saline AND intrapleural DNase 5 mg BID in 30 mL of water for a total of 3 days)

+- Hepatic hydrothorax: Avoid chest tubes.
+Cirrhosis medical management ± TIPS.
+Spontaneous bacterial empyema might occur.
+Perform thoracentesis if suspected.

+- Tuberculosis effusions: Treat as active TB.
+Often resolves with treatment.

+- Malignant pleural effusion: If cytology isolates malignant cells in pleural space, this often automatically classifies that malignancy as an advanced/metastatic stage.
+Tends to recur.
+    - If recurrent, either do 1) serial thoracentesis, 2) PleurX catheter (tunneled chest tube) or 3) chemical pleurodesis (obliteration of pleural space with talc or tetracycline)